peterbud/nuxt-aegis/docs/getting-started/quick-start.md

 ## Basic Configuration

-Add the Nuxt Aegis configuration to your `nuxt.config.ts`:
+Add the Nuxt Aegis configuration to your `nuxt.config.ts`, Nuxt will automatically read the environment variables if you set up the name as shown in the [Installation](/getting-started/installation) guide.
+Otherwise you can use your own env variable naming, but then you need to reference them here.

 ```typescript
 export default defineNuxtConfig({